 Anhydrides are stable but reactive carboxylate derivatives that are widely used in organic synthesis for making covalent bonds.
-For example, they are typically used for acetylation of alcohols and amines in organic synthesis.17 Although decorating MOFs with pendant anhydride groups via free carboxylic acid groups on the linkers was reported in the literature,^{18,19} to the best of our knowledge, anhydride formed inside hierarchically porous MOFs has not been used as an anchor for PSM.
+For example, they are typically used for acetylation of alcohols and amines in organic synthesis.
+Although decorating MOFs with pendant anhydride groups via free carboxylic acid groups on the linkers has been reported,18,19,33,34 to the best of our knowledge, anhydride formed inside hierarchically porous MOFs has not been used as an anchor for PSM.
 In the present work, we demonstrate, for the first time, that an anhydride grafted inside a MOF with a hierarchical pore system can be used as a novel functional handle for PSM.
-The MOF chosen to highlight the efficacy of anhydride functionality for PSM is MIL-121, an aluminum-based MOF incorporating the low-cost linker precursor 1,2,4,5-benzenetetracarboxylic acid, H4BTEC.
-This MOF features two "free" uncoordinated carboxylic acid (COOH)
+The MOF chosen to highlight the efficacy of anhydride functionality for PSM is MIL-121, an aluminumbased MOF incorporating the low-cost linker precursor 1,2,4,5-benzenetetracarboxylic acid, H4BTEC.
+This MOF features two "free" uncoordinated carboxylic acid (COOH) groups directed toward the interior of the channels, since only two of the four COOH groups in the BTEC linker are coordinated to the metal centers (Scheme 1).18 These aDuring thermal treatment, the local structure partly collapses, yielding expanded pores.
+Concomitantly, the dangling free carboxylic acid groups pointing toward the interior of the channel are condensed to form anhydride groups.
+Color code: black, C; red, O; and the center green octahedron represents AlO6.

-groups directed toward the interior of the channels, since only two of the four COOH groups in the BTEC linker are coordinated to the metal centers (Scheme 1).18 These uncoordinated COOH groups occupy interior volume, thus MIL-121 has a limited pore aperture18 and very small Brunauer-Emmauer-Teller (BET) surface area.
-Very recently, we reported that the formation of anhydride groups and creation of a hierarchical pore system within MOF MIL-121 can be achieved simultaneously in a controlled fashion via thermolysis.19
+Scheme 1.
+Depiction of the Conversion from Microporous MIL-121 to a Hierarchically Porous MOF with Decorated Anhydride Groups under a High Temperature of 440 $^{\circ}$ C in the Aira uncoordinated COOH groups occupy interior volume; thus, MIL-121 has a limited pore aperture and very small Brunauer-Emmauer-Teller (BET) surface area.
+Very recently, we reported that the formation of anhydride groups and creation of a hierarchical pore system within MOF MIL-121 can be achieved simultaneously in a controlled fashion via thermolysis.

-In the present PSM study, using the novel platform built on the thermally treated hierarchically porous MIL-121 (termed HMIL-121) decorated with anhydride, we have successfully grafted 10 different organic/inorganic species in HMIL-12.
-Specifically, we demonstrate that the combination of reactive anhydride groups and a hierarchical pore system permits immobilization of a variety of organic molecules, including alcohols, amines and thiols, ranging in size from small molecules such as methanol to relatively large organic compounds such as polyaromatic amines.
-We also show that the inorganic Pt complex, tetraamine platinum hydroxide, can also be successfully incorporated into HMIL-121, demonstrating that anhydrides formed in the MOF pores can be used not only for introduction of a variety of organic moieties, but also for metalation with noble metals.
+In the present PSM study, using novel platform built on the thermally treated hierarchically porous MIL-121 (termed HMIL-121) decorated with anhydride, we have successfully grafted 10 different organic/inorganic species in HMIL-121.
+Specifically, we demonstrate that the combination of reactive anhydride groups and a hierarchical pore system permits immobilization of a variety of organic molecules, including alcohols, amines, and thiols, ranging in size from small molecules such as methanol to relatively large organic compounds such as polyaromatic amines.
+We also show that an inorganic Pt complex, tetraamine platinum hydroxide, can also be successfully incorporated into HMIL-121, demonstrating that anhydrides formed in the MOF pores can be used not only for introduction of a variety of organic moieties but also for metalation with noble metals.
 These PSM processes only require a one-step treatment, and the Pt complex incorporation proceeds at room temperature in water without any added catalyst, showing that the anhydride is an effective PSM anchor site.
-HMIL-121 has been functionalized via anhydride groups with a variety of organic and inorganic compounds, and thoroughly characterized using nitrogen adsorption isotherms, powder X-ray diffraction (PXRD), scanning electron microscopy (SEM), X-ray photoelectron spectroscopy (XPS) and 1H, 13C, and 195Pt solid-state NMR (SSNMR) spectroscopy.
+HMIL-121 has been functionalized via anhydride groups with a variety of organic and inorganic compounds and thoroughly characterized using nitrogen adsorption isotherms, powder X-ray diffraction (PXRD), scanning electron microscopy (SEM), X-ray photoelectron spectroscopy (XPS), and H, C, and Pt solid-state NMR (SSNMR) spectroscopy.
 The information obtained in this study unlocks a better understanding of the chemistry underlying the PSM process.
-To demonstrate the potential for using the PSM protocol described in this work to prepare MOF-based materials with practical applications, we employ a treatment to transform the above-mentioned Pt-loaded HMIL-121 to a conductive electrocatalyst that exhibits excellent catalytic activity towards the oxygen reduction reaction (ORR).
+To demonstrate the potential for using the PSM protocol described in this work to prepare MOF-based materials with practical applications, we employ a treatment to transform the above-mentioned Pt-loaded HMIL-121 to a conductive electrocatalyst that exhibits excellent catalytic activity toward the oxygen reduction reaction (ORR).